BIOLUMINESCENT: LUNARPUNK ANTHOLOGY

 And of course, We’re always looking for stories with great character development, and stories with compelling conflict and tension even amidst a better and more utopian world.

 About the Editor

-Justine Norton-Kertson is a writer, publisher, musician, photographer, and community organizer.
-They are the founding editor of Solarpunk Magazine and Black Cat Magazine, and their own work has been published or is forthcoming in over a dozen magazines.
-They live on a river in Oregon with their partner, puppy, cats, goats, and bees.
+Justine Norton-Kertson is an author, publisher, musician, and community organizer.
+They are the Editor-in-Chief of Android Press, and the co-Editor-in-Chief of Solarpunk Magazine, and she has a story forthcoming in Utopia Science Fiction Magazine.
+They live on a river in rural Oregon with their partner, puppies, cats, goats, and bees.
 If they aren’t writing or editing, then they’re probably in their garden, kayaking, recording their next album, reading, or watching Star Trek.
-They can be found on Twitter, Instagram, and Medium.
+They can be found on Twitter at jankwrites.